bergesinstitute/graf-method/book-2-unit-8.md

 2. I washed my hands at 8 AM.
 3. She combed her hair at 9.
 4. They looked at themselves in the mirror.
-5. You (form. pl.) went to bed at 10 PM.
+5. You (form., pl.) went to bed at 10 PM.
 6. She washed her face in the morning.
-7. Mario took a shower and went to work.
+7. Mario took a shower and went to the restaurant.
-8. You (form. sing.) woke up at 1 PM.
+8. You (form., sing.) got up at 1 PM.

 ## 4. Answer the questions